Singly Cabibbo-suppressed hadronic weak decays of the $\Omega^-$ hyperon: Summary

-To resolve these discrepancies, we introduced a key non-perturbative dynamical mechanisms--final state interactions (FSIs).
+Considering both the $s\to ud\bar{u}$ ($W$-emission) and $su\to ud$ ($W$-exchange) weak mechanisms, our results show that they cannot simultaneously describe the experimental branching ratios of these three channels.
+The main discrepancy lies in the $\Xi^-\pi^-$ channel, whose predicted branching ratio is significantly underestimated due to the much smaller amplitude of the CS process compared to the dominant DPE and pole term amplitudes.
 We find the deficit in the predicted branching ratio for $\Omega^-\to \Xi^-\pi^0$ can be remedied by incorporating the FSIs which occurs in the form of rescattering process.
 Specifically, we computed the loop amplitudes via triangle diagrams from the $\Xi^0\pi^-$ and $\Lambda K^-$ intermediate states into the $\Xi^-\pi^0$ final state.
-With the inclusion of the FSI contributions, our theoretical predictions for the branching ratios and asymmetry parameters of all three decay channels achieve excellent agreement with the latest experimental data from BESIII~\cite{BESIII:2023ldd}.
+With the inclusion of the FSI contributions, our theoretical predictions for the branching ratios and asymmetry parameters of all three decay channels achieve excellent agreement with the latest experimental data~\cite{BESIII:2023ldd}.
 This demonstrates that a consistent theoretical description of $\Omega^-$ decays requires a comprehensive picture that integrates quark-level weak vertices, baryon pole structures, and hadron-level final-state rescattering effects.
-Our analysis highlights the significant role played by FSIs as the essential missing piece for understanding the $\Omega^-\to \Xi^-\pi^0$ decay width, providing a unified framework for the hadronic weak decays of the $\Omega^-$ hyperon.
+Our analysis highlights the significant role played by FSIs as the essential missing piece for understanding the $\Omega^-\to \Xi^-\pi^0$ decay, providing a unified framework for the $\Omega^-$ hadronic weak decays.

 In brief, we find that a consistent description of all three decay channels emerges only when the following elements are combined: (i) The large $\Lambda K^-$ rate is dominated by one type of pole term since there is no cancellation. (ii) The $\Xi^0\pi^-$ rate is well-described by the direct, color-allowed weak transition. (iii) The observed $\Xi^-\pi^0$ rate is reproduced through significant constructive interference between the color suppressed tree amplitude and the FSI amplitudes fed from the $\Xi^0\pi^-$ and $\Lambda K^-$ channels.
 Our results provide a unified picture of $\Omega^-$ hadronic weak decays, demonstrating the indispensable role of non-perturbative long-distance dynamics.
 The weak decays of $\Omega^-$ provide important information about the interplay between the strong and weak interactions that is complementary to the weak decays of the ground-state spin-1/2 octet baryons.